turbot/guardrails-samples/policy_packs/aws/ssm/enforce_install_packages_on_instances_using_ssm_package_installer/README.md

 > Please note your Terraform state file will then become out of sync and the policy settings should then only be managed in the console.

 By default, the policies are set to `Check` in the pack's policy settings.
 To enable automated enforcements, you can switch these policies settings by adding a comment to the `Check` setting and removing the comment from one of the listed enforcement options:

+> [!IMPORTANT]
+> Setting the policy to enforce mode will result in creation of resources in the target account.
+However, it is easy to remove those resources later, by setting the contents of the Stack's Source policy to `{}` (empty).

 ```hcl
 resource "turbot_policy_setting" "aws_ssm_stack" {